From BR Bullpen

 While coming back from his injury, Richard pitched a number of games in the minors in 1982 and 1983.
 He was placed on the major league roster in September of 1982, although there was never any thought of using him in a game.
 He suffered from blurred vision and slowed reflexes as a result of his stroke, and there was much concern that he could not react properly if ever a line drive was hit back to the mound.

 After living through some difficult times, Richard is now a member of the Texas Southern University coaching staff in Houston, TX.
 A movie about his life appeared in 2005: Resurrection: The J.R.
 Richard Story.
+In 2014, he was one of the guest speakers at a roundtable discussion on baseball and civil rights organized by Major League Baseball as part of the annual Civil Rights Game festivities, held in Houston, TX that year.

 Notable Achievements